AnasRa/Generate-Faces/README.md

 # Generate-Faces

-This project was part of Udacity Deep Learning Nanodgree I useed generative adversarial networks to generate new images of faces.
+This project was part of Udacity Deep Learning Nanodgree I used generative adversarial networks to generate new images of faces.